jsondoo/webcrawler/README.md

-# UBC Webscraper
+# UBCrawl
+Retrieve all the information you need about UBC courses, sections, and waitlists!
-A webscraper console application using jsoup 1.9.2 API
+Uses jsoup 1.9.2 API to crawl the web

 <h4>Features</h4>
 <ul>